Home2025-11-10T23:03:12+00:00

 All staff are unpaid volunteers.

-Camp Hope is currently accepting teens ages 13-17.
+Camp Hope is currently accepting children ages 7-17.
 Please contact us if you have a child outside this age range as some camp dates may include other ages.

 Who Are the Camp Directors?2024-12-13T22:25:26+00:00